 This vacancy may be used to fill additional positions as vacancies become available.

 GS-13: $87,252 to $113,428 per annum.
 First time hires to the Federal government normally start at the lower salary range of the grade level.

 This vacancy is also announced as BOEM-MMLL-18-KS-080(MP) for those applicants who wish to apply and be considered under Merit Promotion procedures.

 BOEM has determined that the duties of this position are suitable for telework and the selectee may be allowed to telework with supervisor approval.

 At the full performance level (GS-13) the major duties of this position include, but are not limited to the following:

-- Serves as senior advisor and consultant to Supervisor, Section Chief, Regional Supervisor, Regional Director, BOEM Headquarters office, and Departmental decision-makers on technical matters related to Outer Continental Shelf (OCS) benthic habitats, and for technical matters related to the environmental studies program for those studies under incumbent’s areas of expertise.
+- Serves as senior advisor and consultant to Supervisor, Section Chief, Regional Supervisor, Regional Director, BOEM Headquarters office, and Departmental decision-makers on technical matters related to coastal habitats and related communities, and for technical matters related to the environmental studies program for those studies under incumbent’s areas of expertise.

-- Plans, organizes, and coordinates data collection to assess the impacts created from oil and gas, mineral extraction, sand and gravel, and renewable energy activities interacting with the marine and coastal benthic environment.
+- Plan, organize, and coordinates data collection to assess the impacts from offshore activities (oil, gas, and renewable energy; marine minerals extraction, etc) interacting with coastal habitats.

 - Participates in the National Environmental Policy Act (NEPA) process; tasks include: participating in scoping and planning process; performing environmental analysis; writing sections of NEPA documents, and attending/participating in public meetings; and performing technical reviews of environmental analyses by BOEM staff and other Federal, State, and local entities.